1javid/movie-app/README.md

 - View a list of movies
 - Click on a movie to see its details
-- Search for a movie by title
-- Filter movies by genre
+- Contact us by sending email

 ## Getting Started